acojon/packer-redhat/README.md

 # Packer-Redhat

-When making changes to kickstart.cfb, make sure the line endings are set to lf.
+I use the code in this repository to create a build server, and to automate the creation of a Red Hat Enterprise Linux 8 server iso with a custom kickstart file.
+The kickstart file is configured to build a RHEL8 .iso that I then use to build a vagrant RHEL8 box.

 ## Prerequisites

-A few things are not included in the repository.
-This was primarily to save space.
 The repository will need the following items added to it:

 * packer.exe
 * A redhat iso, the code is written to look for: rhel-8.0-x86_64-dvd.iso